mbund/argentblua/README.md

 ## Usage

-Rebase a normal installation of [Fedora Silverblue](https://silverblue.fedoraproject.org) and you will automatically keep up-to-date.
+Rebase a normal installation of [Fedora Silverblue](https://silverblue.fedoraproject.org).
+It will check for updates every hour, and will apply them the next time you reboot.

 ```
 sudo rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/mbund/argentblua:latest